xian-jun/Data-Analysis-on-Video-Games-Market-with-R/README.md

 <br>

-Understanding video game products
+Understanding video game products <br>
 3. The distribution of the number of owners for each video games
 4. Median number of owners of each genres
 5. Find out the distribution of the number of owners for the video game genre with the highest median number of owners.